OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 quant <- OpenMStoMSstatsFormat(data, removeProtein_with1Feature = FALSE)
 ```

-The inline R script allows further preparation of the data produced by **MSstatsConverter** before the actual analysis is performed.
+The inline R script allows further preparation of the data produced by `MSStatsConverter` before the actual analysis is performed.
 In this example, the lines with proteins, which were identified with only one feature, were retained.
 Alternatively they could be removed.
 In the same node, most importantly, the following line transforms the data into a format that is understood by `MSstats`:

 ```r